The Jokers

-The Jokers is a 1967 British comedy film written by Dick Clement and Ian La Frenais, and directed by Michael Winner.
-The film stars Michael Crawford and Oliver Reed as brothers who hatch a plot to steal the Crown Jewels.
+The Jokers is a 1967 British comedy film directed by Michael Winner and starring Michael Crawford and Oliver Reed.
+It was written by Dick Clement and Ian La Frenais.
+Two brothers hatch a plot to steal the Crown Jewels.

-Very much of its time – "Swinging London" – the film makes great use of London locations.
-Included was a short sequence of Jezebel, a 1916 Dennis N-Type fire engine that is still owned and run by the Royal College of Science Union at Imperial College London.

 Plot

 Michael Tremayne is booted out of Sandhurst.
 He and his brother David want to do something "big".
 They decide to commit a crime as a "grand gesture".
 The brothers take Inge, David's new inamorata, on a tour of London, including the Tower of London.
 At a dinner party they learn that you cannot be charged with theft unless you intend to permanently deprive the owner of their property.
 David proposes stealing the crown jewels and sending letters out beforehand, showing they aren't intending to permanently deprive.
-Michael is somewhat jealous of David, as David is considered the ‘good’ son and him the ‘bad’ son.
+Michael is somewhat jealous of David, as David is considered the 'good' son and him the 'bad' son.
 They write and deliver the letters.
 They plant a bomb at the Albert Memorial and observe the police procedure.
 Next they put a bomb at the lion cage at the London zoo.
 Then they blow up a ladies lavatory.
 David gets a laser.
 They put a bomb at the stock exchange and David goes to the army base, and using a tape recorder records the procedures.